damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 direct intervention.
 It's your job to make sure something is decided and planned, not to come up with every idea or change.

+### Dogfood everything

+The best way to understand the pain of the users is to go through what we ask them to do while setting up or using GitLab.
+As a PM, you should go through every feature, at the minimum the ones you are responsible for.
+All of them.
+That includes features that are not in GitLab's UI directly but require server configuration.
+If you, as a PM, can't understand the documentation or struggle to install something, who else would even bother to do it?
+Going through this is not only beneficial to understand what the pain points are, it will also tell you what you can enhance, from a better flow to a better documentation.

+#### Example: configuring GitLab

+Most of GitLab is configured through the file `gitlab.rb`.
+It's tempting to add a new parameter in this file - it's easy, fast to do, and won't require to add a new UI to allow the configuration of this new setting.
+However, changing this file requires you to reconfigure GitLab.
+To do that, you have to login to your server and type in commands to reconfigure your instance.
+Possibly, multiple times if you have more than one server.

+This is not something that we can ask our customers to do.
+Only by using your own product and features, will you realize that some practices should be avoided if you can.

 ### New Feature Workflow

 Almost everything that we do is documented in an issue.